 You can become a better runner without taking an extra step.
 We're not just talking about strength training and working on your mobility and flexibility.
-Developing certain habits can complement your regular running routine and help you to get through a tough period where you can't or don't feel like running.
+Developing certain habits can complement your regular running routine and help you get through a tough period when you can't or don't feel like running.

 01. Be a Fan

-If you polled your running friends, how many of them would actually have an answer to the question "Who's your favourite runner?"
+If you polled your running friends, how many of them would actually have an answer to the question, "Who's your favourite runner?"
 Meanwhile, basketball fans can fight for hours over whether LeBron James or Giannis Antetokounmpo is better this year.
 Being a fan of a sport naturally stokes your enthusiasm to take part in it.
-Yet, says Nike Running Global Head Coach Chris Bennett, "runners can have a total disconnect between participating in the activity and being a fan of the sport".
+Yet, says Nike Running global head coach Chris Bennett, "runners can have a total disconnect between participating in the activity and being a fan of the sport".